 The Graduate Program in Pharmacology no longer accepts the GRE test.
 Please do not report your GRE score on your application.

 Please read and follow the instructions below to prepare your application, and note that the Graduate School now requires that all materials are submitted electronically.
 The application and more detailed information can be found here.

-Required fields: Personal Information, Application Information, Educational Background, Languages, Awards and Activities, Residence Information, Financial Support, Applicant Statement #1, and Recommendations.
-(See below for more information about Applicant Statements and Recommendations.)
+Required fields: Personal Information, Application Information, Educational Background, Languages, Awards and Activities, Residence Information, Financial Support, Application Statement, and Recommendations.

 Letters of recommendation

-The Pharmacology Graduate Program requires three letters of recommendation supporting your application.
-Individuals providing these letters should be familiar with your work and they should be able to appraise your probability of success in our program.
-Enter the names and email addresses of your references into the Apply Yourself online application.
+The Graduate Program in Pharmacology requires three letters of recommendation supporting your application.
+Individuals providing these letters should be familiar with your academic/professional work and they should be able to appraise your probability of success in our program.
+Enter the names and email addresses of your references into the application.
 The system will automatically email your references, requesting that they upload their recommendations.

 Resume or curriculum vitae

 Please upload an up-to-date resume or curriculum vitae that includes your work history, list of academic honors and awards, and research and/or teaching experience to the “Program Supplemental Information” section of the application.

 Applications are not complete and will not be reviewed until the fee is paid.
 Instructions for payment options are included as part of the online Graduate School Application process.
-The application fee is $75 for U.S. citizens and permanent residents, $95 for international applicants.
+The application fee is $75 for US citizens and permanent residents, and $95 for international applicants.